Being an executor

 - The original will

 Fees for probate

-Once you’ve obtained Probate, you can start selling the deceased’s assets so that the money can be divided amongst the beneficiaries.
-You might also need to contact the banks and companies in which the deceased had money, so that they release any funds.
+Once you’ve obtained probate, you can start selling the deceased’s assets so the money can be divided amongst the beneficiaries.
+You might also need to contact the banks and companies in which the deceased had money so they release any funds.